Ethiopia Guji Dimtu

 Located in the Guji region of the Oromia States in the southern part of Ethiopia, the highlands are home of the Guji Oromo people.
 Going back hundreds of years the people have grown and harvested the ancient heirloom varieties of coffee on a variety of small farms.
 They then take the fully ripened cherries to the the Guji Cooperative where they are processed using depulpeers which removed the outer layers of the cherry.
 They then ferment the cherries in water for one night which washes off the remaining flesh of the fruit.
 The coffee is then dried on raised beds which look like tables with mesh bottoms allowing the air to circulate during the drying process.
 Every two hours the coffee is rotated for 15 to 21 days until the process is complete.
 This brings an exciting, clean yet wild cup.
 This years crop scored an outstanding 90 points by SCAA standards.

-About the Blend: Four years ago when we started wholesaling our coffee to cafes we decided to develop a blend that would be timeless, something we would be proud of...
+About the Blend: 8 years ago when we started wholesaling our coffee to cafes we decided to develop a blend that would be timeless, something we would be proud of and...